ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 ### Task 2: Ubuntu Static IP Address

 On your Ubuntu 18.04 VM labelled **Server**, set up a static IP address.
-The host part of the IP address should be 41, and the network part should remain the same as the one automatically assigned by VMWare.
+The host part of the IP address should be 41, and the network part should remain the same as the one automatically assigned by VMware.

 {{% notice note %}}
-So, if your VMWare is configured to give IP addresses in the `192.168.138.0/24` network, you'll set the computer to use the `192.168.138.41` address.
+So, if your VMware is configured to give IP addresses in the `192.168.138.0/24` network, you'll set the computer to use the `192.168.138.41` address.
 {{% /notice %}}

 You'll need to set the following settings correctly: